Ciril-Joy/object-following-robot/README.md

 I think i will use Arduino to get the senor values and move the leaves accordingly by sending the signals to a motor drives

 **To be Cont....**
+To do :
+    1. Simulation
+    2. Assembly
+    3. Working